 Note: If you open the card, the blocker icon is visualized at the upper left corner.

 A blocked card cannot be moved to the next step in the process flow, but there is no restriction to move the card to a different swimlane in order to change its type or a priority.

 Each card accumulates "blocked time" that is stored in the Metric tab of the respective card.

-There are two ways to block a card:
+There are several ways to block a card:

 4. How to customize your own blockers? (for Workspace Manager and Account Owners)

-Having your own list of most commonly used blockers relevant to your unique scenario will save your time and sustain your process.
-In addition, it will help you to group the blockers in clusters and analyze the type of reasons that block your projects most often and turn into bottlenecks.
+Having your own list of the most commonly used blockers relevant to your unique scenario will sustain your process.
+Moreover, this will help you to group the blockers in clusters and analyze the type of reasons that block your projects most often and turn into bottlenecks.